 - Benefit from word of mouth.
 71% of teachers would share a teacher discount with their colleagues, and 78% hear about teacher discounts from other teachers.

-- Tap into a high-value consumer tribe.
+- Tap into a high-value consumer community.
 The US has nearly 4 million K-12 teachers who spend more than $1.7 billion of their own money on classroom supplies alone.

 Recognizing teachers with personalized offers is a great way to acquire new customers and keep them coming back.